dolly0526/jessica-rpc/README.md

 # Jessica-RPC
-An RPC framework based on Netty.
+A simple RPC framework based on Netty.